prometheus/prometheus/GOVERNANCE.md

 ### How do I become a team member?

 To become an official team member, you should make ongoing contributions to one or more project(s) for at least three months.
 At that point, a team member (typically a maintainer of the project) may propose you for membership.
 The discussion about this will be held in private, and you will be informed privately when a decision has been made.
+A possible, but not required, graduation path is to become a maintainer first.

-Should the decision be in favour, your new membership will also be announced on the [developers mailing list][devs].
+Should the decision be in favor, your new membership will also be announced on the [developers mailing list][devs].

 ### How do I add a project?